mykinator/faceted-reviews/README.md

 ```

 Please spend no more than 1-2 hours on this task.
 If you wish, you may leverage an external knowledge-base (such as WordNet or word embeddings), but please do not use a machine learning framework or toolkit for this task.
 We are mainly evaluating problem solving and coding.

+## FAQ

+#### Step 3 sounds like information extraction over unstructured text, which cannot be implemented in a couple of hours.

+We deliberately chose a complex task to evaluate how you problem solve and prioritize essential functionality, given the limited time scope and constrained access to external resources.

+#### What makes a "good" facet?

+Again, this is intentionally open-ended.
+What, as a consumer, makes a good facet to you?
+Price seems to make sense.
+What other attributes are reasonable candidates for refining the dataset?